wp-plugins/viral-social-sharing-icons-by-up/readme.txt

 *   WE PROMOTE YOUR SITE – we show your site to other users who share similar content with their networks.
 *   You get data and insights even if users just copy/paste links or re-share on their networks (they link their sharing history to UP)

-= 100% Free and Always Will Be =
+= 100% Free to use, Upgrade to Remove Branding and Switch On Mobile Sharing =

-*   Install the Social Sharing Buttons for free in 30 seconds or less
+*   Just install the UP widget free and sign up as a partner in 30 seconds or less
 *   Users see the UP icon and automatically know they get points for sharing
 *   Industry-leading partner support (we actually listen to your feedback)
 *   Incredibly-detailed documentation and tutorials